|

 8.2.4.3 SH Diffuse Shadowed Lighting

-8.2.4.4 SH Diffuse Shadowed Inter-Reflected Lighting
+8.2.4.4 SH Diffuse Shadowed Inter-Reflected

 8.3 Sample Implementations in OpenGL